Tuesday, 5 April 2016

 4- Cold Rinse After Shower

-Since I was a kid my dad taught me to finish the shower with a cold rinse so I don’t get cold once out.
+As a kid my father taught me to finish the hot shower with a cold rinse so I don’t get cold once out.
 This stayed with me until today, especially in winter.
-I also enjoy the invigorating freshness sensation that it gives you.
+I also enjoy the invigorating freshness as well as alertness sensation it gives you.

-Just recently, I came across another benefit for that final rinse which I never knew; and it’s how cold water shuts the hair cuticle, or the outermost layer of the shaft, tight.
-According to some hair peeps, this “will cause it to reflect the most light and give off the most shine.”
+Even later I came across one more usefulness of that final rinse; and it’s how cold water shuts the hair cuticle, or the outermost layer of the shaft, tight.
+According to some hair peeps, this “will cause it to reflect the most light and give off the most shine”.

 5- “The President”: The Oldest Known Living Sequoia